 - Notes, internal correspondence, and communications in any form

-Notes, internal correspondence, and other communications in any form maintained by MNHS employees, volunteers, interns, and similarly situated individuals as part of their job-related duties, and which are not otherwise disclosed outside of MNHS, are private information.
-Correspondence with third parties is public unless there is an MNHS need or privacy concern which requires restricted access.
+Unless MNHS determines there is a privacy concern or other significant interest that requires restricted access, MNHS correspondence with third parties is public.
+Notes, internal correspondence, and other communications in any form maintained by MNHS employees, volunteers, interns, and similarly situated individuals as part of their job-related duties which are not otherwise disclosed outside of MNHS are private information.

 - Financial information

-Executed contracts are presumed to be public unless otherwise provided for by the terms of the contract.
-To the extent that a contract that is otherwise public contains information deemed to be private, such private information shall be redacted before the contract is made available to the public.
+Executed contracts are presumed to be public information unless otherwise restricted by the terms of the contract (e.g., requests for donor anonymity).
+To the extent that a contract that is otherwise public contains information that is private, such private information shall be redacted before the contract is made available to the public.

 - Research fellowships and other competitive programs